 People who use hedge-your-bets stereotyping are truth definers.
 They define truth according to what they believe.
 Maintaining their definition of truth means using stereotypes according to situations.
 Opposite situations require opposite stereotypes.
 However, some truth definers will use opposite stereotypes within the same conversation or paragraph.

 Second, these stereotypes make abusive men inherently bad, even when situational factors make their abuse more likely.
 Domestic violence will not end as long as anyone uses these stereotypes about romantic relationships.
+Men can never start or stop abusing when they get the emotional support they need.

 Third, the stereotypes ignore the women who abuse men in romantic relationships.
 My mother was one of those abusers.
 She emotionally abused my father.